BetterWorks/django-impersonate/README.rst

 this setting is ignored.

+    IMPERSONATE_ALLOW_SUPERUSER

+By default, superusers cannot be impersonated; this setting allows for that.

+Value should be a boolean (True/False), and the default is False.

     IMPERSONATE_URI_EXCLUSIONS

 Set to a list/tuple of url patterns that, if matched, user impersonation is not completed.
 It defaults to:

 (r'^admin/',)

 If you do not want to use even the default exclusions then set the setting to an emply list/tuple.